 Speaking of trying out a product before you buy it, that’s an obvious flaw in the online mattress shopping experience.
 Put simply, you’re not likely to try out your new bed before it arrives in your bedroom.
 However, most online brands do offer generous trial periods in which you can test out a mattress for upwards of 100 nights before deciding if it’s the one for you.

 Should this buy-before-you-try model be a dealbreaker?
 It’s up to you!
 Sites like ours (shameless plug alert) make it easy to get a sense of a bed’s vibe before buying it.
-Some popular brands have even started to get their beds into physical store locations so folks can give ‘em a spin before clicking buy.
+Some popular brands have even started to get their beds into physical store locations so folks can give them a spin before clicking buy.

 Where some may consider the trying out experience to be a detractor for online shopping, others might find it to be the biggest plus for shopping in store.
 Getting to slowly meander through a mattress shop and try out as many beds as you like means you can really hone in on the feel that’s going to be right for you.

 However, as I mentioned above, stretching out on a bed for five minutes is way different than actually getting to sleep on it for several nights in a row.
 Sure, you can an idea of what it’ll feel like, but until you’re sleeping on it for real, for real, it’s difficult to know.
 In this vein, the online-only trial periods may actually be a bigger positive in the long run.
+After all, it can often take a month or more just to get used to your new bed.
+Just because you liked a mattress in a store doesn’t mean you’ll like it after 30 days.

 FAQ: What’s the best mattress for side sleepers?

 Between online and in store, I’d say online shops have better overall customer service than brick-and-mortar ones.
 Most companies have brand experts available via chat portal if you need them, but you can otherwise peruse without the hassle of a commission-driven salesperson breathing down your neck.
+We also think it’s easier to stick to the budget you’ve set for yourself online, where you don’t have anyone trying to upsell you.

 But hey, maybe you like the idea of talking through your decision-making process with a professional!
 If so, shopping online may not be the best choice for you.